 I have used the word ‘someone’ quite often.
 Instead of waiting for that ‘someone’, the Tata Trusts – through their Antaran initiative – have started working on the aforementioned issues.
 It’s a long journey, but we are hopeful that we will see the ‘point of inflection’ in the six handloom clusters where we are active – Assam (Kamrup and Nalbari), Nagaland (Dimapur), Odisha (Gopalpur and Maniabandha) and Andhra Pradesh (Venkatgiri).

-Our journey has already shown some impact.
-Meet the stars who are already shining and doing well, even through the tough times of COVID-19.
+Our journey has already shown some impact. who are already shining and doing well, even through the tough times of COVID-19.
 You can support them by sharing their social media links with your friends and relatives, and by following the hashtag #buydirectlyfromartisans.

 Through our efforts, we hope to keep the future of handlooms both bright and colourful!